-- The targets of the Long-Term Bonus Scheme 2025-2027 for the final year (2027, payable in 2029) are: (i) the consolidated annual EBITDA and EBITDA less CAPEX for that year established in the Strategic Plan 2025-2027 (weighted at 80% and 20%, respectively), to which the accrual of 25% of the deferred bonus is tied; (ii) the aggregate sum of EBITDA of the years included in the Long-Term Bonus Scheme 2025-2027 in comparison with the sum of those contemplated in the Strategic Plan 2025-2027, 12.5% of the deferred variable remuneration being subject to the outcome of that comparison; (iii) the global qualitative assessment by the Strategy and Investment Committee of the development of the Strategic Plan 2025-2027, making 6.25% of the deferred variable remuneration subject to the outcome of that assessment; and (iv) assessment by the Strategic Plan 2025-2027, making 6.25% of the deferred variable remuneration Scheme 2025-2027, making 6.25% of the deferred variable remuneration subject to the outcome of that assessment.
-The Strategic Plan 2025-2027, making 6.25% of the deferred variable remuneration subject to the outcome of that assessment.
-The Strategic Committee will submit its proposals to the Nomination and Remuneration Committee in respect of the latter two aspects.
+- The targets of the Long-Term Bonus Scheme 2025-2027 for the final year (2027, payable in 2029) are: (i) the consolidated annual EBITDA and EBITDA less CAPEX for that year established in the Strategic Plan 2025-2027 (weighted at 80% and 20%, respectively), to which the accrual of 25% of the deferred bonus is tied; (ii) the aggregate sum of EBITDA of the years included in the Long-Term Bonus Scheme 2025-2027 in comparison with the sum of those contemplated in the Strategic Plan 2025-2027, 12.5% of the deferred variable remuneration being subject to the outcome of that comparison; (iii) the global qualitative assessment by the Strategy and Investment Committee of the development of the Strategic Plan 2025-2027, making 6.25% of the deferred variable remuneration subject to the outcome of that assessment; and (iv) assessment by the Strategy Committee of achievement of the deferred variable remuneration subject to the outcome of that assessment.
+The Strategic Plan 2025-2027, making 6.25% of the deferred variable remuneration subject to the Nomination and Remuneration Committee in respect of the latter two aspects.